BliMe: Verifiably Secure Outsourced Computation with Hardware-Enforced Taint Tracking: Design

 \subsection{Adversary model}

-The client assumes that the server hardware, including the \design extensions, encryption engine, and the \gls{HSM}, is implemented correctly.
-The client further assumes that the server \gls{OS} is \emph{honest-but-curious}: it performs specified functionality correctly and does not execute malicious code to launch an attack (honest), but may leak data to which it has access or use it to draw inferences about sensitive client data (curious).
-The client assumes the adversary has control over all other server code and can make them behave as it sees fit, including making inferences based on side channel information such as memory access patterns and instruction traces.
+We suppose that the server hardware, including the \design extensions, encryption engine, and the \gls{HSM}, is implemented correctly.

+The adversary has control over all server software, including the \gls{OS}, and can make it behave as it sees fit, including making inferences based on side channel information such as memory access patterns and instruction traces.

 Attacks against the hardware itself are currently out-of-scope; the client assumes that the attacker cannot use physical means to make the hardware act differently from its specification.
 We discuss this in \Cref{sec:discussion:other-attacks}.
 Side-channel attacks that require physical access (e.g., differential power analysis) are also out-of-scope.